plinioduartt/node-attendance-api/readme.md

 ## Steps to run

 ```
+docker-compose down && docker-compose build --no-cache && docker-compose up
-docker-compose up (you should add the flag -d to free your terminal)
+(you should add the flag -d to free your terminal)
 ```